EkenoSamson/alx-pre_course/README.md

-This is first repository for Alx software engineering program.
+This is my first repository for Alx software engineering program.
 Let the projects begin.